francois-meunier-phd/exercise_data_pred/README.md

 The use of Random Forests regressor and Gradient boosting showed that these approaches give similar perfomances.

 ## Deep learning approach
+In this context, deep learning has a reason to be used when time series are considered.
+However, it is not possible to implement it when the prediction has to be done at day -90, as we don't have, in this case, an history od the current time series.
+That's why this set of methods could only be used from day -60 (in our task of prediction).
 ### Choice of structure
 ***
 When facing time series prediction, the two most appropriated neural networks are GRU and LSTM.
 The main difference is the number of parameters to tune in each neuron of their networks, as LSTM have 3 and GRU 2.
 With the forget parameter, LSTM should be able to deal with longer sequences than GRU.
 With the great number of data we face, we proposed to try LSTM as a prediction problem.